 Best bench top drill press for heavier work: SKIL 3320-01 3.2 Amp 10-Inch Drill Press

 I’m including this SKIL drill press for people looking for a machine that can also help for bigger projects with wood and metal.
-At 50 pounds, it’s pretty heavy to move regularly, but the 375 watts motor can handle the large diameter bits.
+At 50 pounds, it’s pretty heavy to move regularly: you should make sure that your bench top can handle it.
+On the other hand, the 375 watts motor can handle the large diameter bits.

 The work table can tilt at 45° left and right, and a laser guide and depth spot are available to help you drill precisely.
 Unfortunately, the laser runs on batteries (??) and not on the main power, and this part is a bit flimsy.

 It’s a decent bench top drill press for this size.
-If you’re working to do heavier work, you may wish to look at a floor drill press instead since you won’t move it that often and you will need to be careful where you store it anyway at this weight.
+If you’re working to do heavier work, you may wish to look at a floor drill press instead unless you have a bench that can handle it since you won’t move it that often and you will need to be careful where you store it anyway at this weight.

 Budget option if you already have a power drill: Lukcase Drill Press Stand Table